All guides

 • O-1 allows dual intent in practice: while O-1 is technically a non-immigrant visa, USCIS does not penalize O-1 holders for filing green card petitions.
 No bridge visa needed.

-• Self-petition advantage: both EB-1A and EB-2 NIW allow self-petitioning — you are not tied to an employer, which gives you job flexibility throughout the process.
+• Self-petition advantage: both EB-1A and EB-2 NIW let you self-petition.
+You are not tied to an employer, which means full job flexibility throughout the process.

 Which Green Card Route: EB-1A vs. EB-2 NIW